MimiOnuoha/Impossible-Maps/README.md

 ASSIGNMENT:

  - Work on your counter-map of Olin, and come prepared to show us what you did next week in class.
-See the document in the week6 folder if you need more information.
+See the document in the week6 folder if ymou need more information.

 **WEEK NINE** (March 13): Initial Project Proposals